deamorim2/sdbs/EN-US/geometries.rst

 Metadata Tables
 ---------------

-In conformance with the Simple Features for SQL (:term:`SFSQL`) specification, PostGIS provides two tables to track and report on the geometry types available in a given database.
+In conformance with the OpenGIS Implementation Specification for Geographic information-Simple feature access (`SFSQL <http://www.opengeospatial.org/standards/sfa>`_) or by the ISO/IEC 13249-3:2016 Part 3: Spatial (`SQLMM <https://www.iso.org/standard/60343.html>`_), **PostGIS** provides two tables to track and report on the geometry types available in a given database.

 * The first table, ``spatial_ref_sys``, defines all the spatial reference systems known to the database and will be described in greater detail later.
 * The second table (actually, a view), ``geometry_columns``, provides a listing of all "features" (defined as an object with geometric attributes), and the basic details of those features.